gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1-5.md

 is not supported by Gazebo or any other known software.

-### Specifying parent and child link names for joints in sdf 1.5 with nested models
+### Specifying parent and child link names for joints in SDFormat 1.5 with nested models

-Support for nested models was added in sdf 1.5, which allows a `<model>` element to contain child `<model>`s.
+Support for nested models was added in SDFormat 1.5, which allows a `<model>` element to contain child `<model>`s.
 For example, the following model contains two links nested inside child models.